Degree Requirements

 - Core courses in applied mathematics and statistics

-- MATH 5051: Probability Theory/Applications
+- MATH 5051: Probability Theory and Applications

 - MATH 5052: Deterministic Math Models

-- MATH 5151: Mathematical Statistics
+- MATH 5151: Statistical Inference & Modeling

-- MATH 5152: Numerical Methods
+- MATH 5152: Numerical Methods for Data Science

 - Every student is also permitted to take one non-math/stat elective.
 Some examples of non-math/stat electives are biostatistics, computer science, econometrics, public policy surveys and computational neuroscience.